 ASD is diagnosed by gathering evidence from a child, their family and by completing a clinical assessment.
 Currently, there is no blood test or brain scan that can test for ASD.
 It is a bit like a jigsaw, gathering pieces of information from different sources to see if the picture looks like ASD or if the symptoms can be better explained by something else, for example, anxiety or learning difficulties.

 In order to provide a 'gold-standard' service, we have chosen to use a range of clinically recognised tools.
-Our approach is flexible, as we believe that tailoring the assessment process according to each situation allows us to offer the most appropriate and cost-effective service for families.
-However, below is a guide of how our assessments typically proceed:
+Below is a guide of how our assessments typically proceed:

 Stage 1: Initial Consultation with Parents/Guardians